Chapter 1: CyberFun

-"Gerald and I have also known one another here on earth.
+“Gerald and I have also known one another here on earth.
 He passed away a few months ago.
-Because of our respect for each other and the similarities of our families we modeled our wills and instructions to our individual attorneys after each other.
-We both wanted to protect and preserve our portals, with the biggest difference being his nephew, Sid, knew nothing about Cassandra, Crossroads, or Chaos prior to Gerald's death."
+Because of our respect for each other, and the similarities of our families, we modeled our wills and instructions to our individual attorneys after each others documents.
+We both wanted to protect and preserve our portals, with the biggest difference being his nephew, Sid, knew nothing about Cassandra, Crossroads, or Chaos prior to Gerald’s death.”

-"OK, that makes sense.
-You want me to have the house to protect the Portal and are using the rest of your assets to make sure that your wishes are carried out."
+“OK, that makes sense.
+You want me to have the house to protect the Portal, and are using the rest of your assets to make sure your wishes are carried out.”

-Jonas nods as he answers, "Kyle, my boy, if I had my way you'd get everything.
-Unfortunately, if I did that Lucille and Robert would have my estate tied up in court so long that your beard would be below your knees before you ever went through the Portal.
-You should be aware there are some surprises which are outside of my attorney's knowledge.
-They need to stay well hidden for a while, but at the right time a close friend will reveal them to you.
+Jonas nods yes as he answers, “Kyle, my boy, if I had my way you’d get everything.
+Unfortunately, if I did that Lucille and Robert would have my estate tied up in court so long your beard would be below your knees before you ever went through the Portal.
+You should be aware there are some surprises which are outside of my attorney’s knowledge.
+They need to stay well hidden for a while, but, at the right time, a close friend will reveal them to you.
 My attorney, Stanley Patterson, has two life insurance policies showing you as the owner and the beneficiary, which leaves them entirely out of the estate.
-I've also arranged for the University to provide tuition and books for you, your future wife and your children, and this will even cover grad school if you desire.
-With the insurance, the covered education expenses, this house, and your thriving business, you should have a good start on the rest of your life."
+I’ve also arranged for the University to provide tuition and books for you, your future wife, plus your children, and this will even cover grad school, if you desire.
+With the insurance, the covered education expenses, this house, and your thriving business you should have a good start on the rest of your life.”